 #3: Slim-fit burgundy suit by Billy London.

 #4: Three-piece slim-fit burgundy suit by Adam Baker.

-Want a stunning ensemble for an autumn wedding?
+Want a stunning wedding ensemble for the fall?
 I recommend a burgundy tuxedo.
 Any shade of deep red is an autumn color, of course, so you could never go wrong with this seasonally appropriate hue.

 It is a refreshing break from the standard black tux; it mixes things up while still being a classic.

-You have the option with this suit to either wear a black bow tie or a bow tie the same shade as your tuxedo.
+You have the option to either wear a black bow tie or a bow tie with the same shade as your tuxedo.

 Even though bow tie colors are flexible at a creative black-tie event, this is one time you may want to go with the traditional black bow tie.
 It will ground your burgundy tuxedo prevent you from looking too kitschy.

 To maximize your tuxedo’s formality level, be sure to pick a jacket with a peak lapel.
 That is traditionally the look of the most formal of all tuxedo jackets.